by Linda M. Romanowski

 In the early years, Sears surely rattled the cages of women’s groups and religious organizations with their bold advertisements of female undergarments and related articles of apparel.
 Their cleverness in more pleasant verbiage usage to mask the seamy smells of life was unmatched.
-The word “halitosis” for example, was substituted for the term “bad breath.”
+Consider their replacing the odorous phrase “bad breath” with the more refined term “halitosis.”

 Mom and Pop businesses felt undermined by this new mail order business, fearing their establishments would be priced out of existence.
 Imagine your fate as a country storekeeper who might also function as a postmaster, saddled with the galling job of delivering Sears catalogs to their customers.
 Sears was prudent in pricing their merchandise, this emphasis on thrift a major appeal to the masses, a major thorn in the sides of their competitors.